 (Image Source: MonitorBacklinks)

-Link building here can range from old-school tactics like simple link placement (which is as likely to get you penalized as it is to help you) to complex, intensive efforts like getting high-quality guest work featured on national publications.
+The quality of link building services can range from old-school tactics like simple link placement (which is as likely to get you penalized as it is to help you) to complex, intensive efforts like getting high-quality guest work featured on national publications.
 The key to remember here is time investment; it may take an in-house expert months to years to build your reputation to a level where high-level publishers are a feasible option for visibility.
 Experienced agencies, on the other hand, may already have well-established connections.
 Since they’ve already invested that time, they may cost a little more up front, but you’ll find their cost basis more rewarding when all’s said and done.

 There are also some administrative considerations for your SEO investment, as your contacts won’t just be spending time on the actual execution of your campaign.
 They’ll also be in charge of keeping an eye on your site and your systems, watching for any unexpected drops in rank or search visibility and generally tracking your progress.
 They’ll need to analyze your results, report them to you, and make recommendations if necessary to see better results.